sagemath/trac_to_gh/Issue 2494.md

 # Issue 2494: bugs in evaluation of spherical bessel function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2494

 Original creator: was